dafny-lang/dafny/docs/HowToFAQ/ERROR_NoLHS.md

 When a _such-that_ (`:|`) initialization is used, Dafny must be able to establish that there is at least one value that satisfies the predicate given on the RHS.
-In this case if the map `m` is empty, there is no such value, so the error message results.
+In this case, if the map `m` is empty, there is no such value, so the error message results.

 If you add a precondition that the map is non-empty, then the error is gone: